 \subsection{Evaluation}

-During the training phase, policies are set to be stochastic to encourage exploration, whereas during the evaluation as well as the falsification phase, deterministic policies are used.
-In order to fairly compare the robustness of the three models, $10$ policies with different random seeds are trained for each method.
-We evaluate the learning progress of all models in two groups of test scenarios, namely the HighD test scenarios and random test scenarios, where the acceleration of the leading vehicle is randomly sampled within a given range.
-Note that we use random test scenarios instead of the adversarial or falsified scenarios because the agent is destined to encounter low reward in the adversarial and falsified scenarios.
+During the training phase, policies are set to be stochastic to encourage exploration, whereas during the evaluation and falsification phases, deterministic policies are used.
+To fairly compare the robustness of the three models, $10$ policies with different random seeds are trained for each method.
+We evaluate the learning progress of all models in two groups of test scenarios, namely the HighD and random test scenarios, where the acceleration of the leading vehicle is randomly sampled in a given range.
+Note that we used random test scenarios instead of the adversarial or falsified scenarios because the agent is destined to encounter low reward in the adversarial and falsified scenarios.

 We regard a model as \emph{robust} if it satisfies the safety specification \eqref{eq:MTL_acc} in unseen scenarios, i.e., the HighD and random test scenarios.
-In order to analyze the safety of the behavior of the agent, we count the number of time steps when the agent violates the safe distance to the leading vehicle.
-Figure~\ref{fig:learning_curve_highd} and Figure~\ref{fig:learning_curve_random} show the episode reward and number of safe distance violations in the random and highD test scenarios of the braking assistance and adaptive cruise control system trained with PPO, RARL, and FRARL.
-For both systems, FRARL shows slightly higher episode reward and much less safe distance violations.
-In addition, for the braking assistance system, FRARL converges to zero reward already at half of the training steps.
-Furthermore, FRARL has lower variance for the episode reward and safe distance violations.
-It also shows a better advanrage rate in random test scenarios, which indicates that training in a falsified environment improves the ability of a RL agent to generalize to unknown scenarios.
+To analyze the safety of the behavior of the agent, we count the number of time steps in which the agent violates the safe distance to the leading vehicle.
+Figures~\ref{fig:learning_curve_highd} and~\ref{fig:learning_curve_random} depict the episode reward and number of safe distance violations of the BA and ACC systems trained using PPO, RARL, and FRARL in the random and HighD test scenarios, respectively.
+For both systems, FRARL showed slightly higher episode reward and much less safe distance violations.
+In addition, for the BA system, FRARL converged to a zero reward at half of the training steps.
+Furthermore, FRARL had a lower variance for the episode reward and safe distance violations.
+It also showed more advantage on random than on HighD test scenarios, indicating that training in a falsified environment improves the ability of an RL agent to generalize to unknown scenarios.